christianb93/k8s-on-openstack/README.md

 # k8s-on-openstack

 This repository contains a collection of labs and Ansible scripts to deploy Kubernetes on top of OpenStack in Googles cloud platform.
 It is organized in labs, built on each other, where each lab describes one part of the setup.
-After completing all labs, we will have a Kubernetes environment on top of and integrated with OpenStack using the Kuryr CNI plugin, the OpenStack external cloud provider and a CSI plugin for Cinder, all running on a couple of nodes in Google's GCE.
+After completing all labs, we will have a Kubernetes environment on top of and integrated with OpenStack using the Kuryr CNI plugin (in some of the labs), the OpenStack external cloud provider and a CSI plugin for Cinder, all running on a couple of nodes in Google's GCE.

 We will be using Terraform to manage the GCE environment and Ansible to bring up OpenStack and Kubernetes.
 We will **not** use a tool like kubeadm, but instead create our own collection of scripts to install Kubernetes - simply because the main intent of this exercise is to understand how all this works and not to have a working configuration.